Authentication With Magic Links

 • Turn on “Passwordless Login” under the “Security” tab of the application configuration:

-Since, by default, passwordless authentication requires email delivery, ensure FusionAuth is correctly configured to send email.
-One way to test email delivery is by creating a user and sending them a password setup email.
+Since, by default, magic links authentication requires email or SMS delivery, ensure FusionAuth is correctly configured to send email or SMS messages.

 To use this option: